hmlendea/more-cultural-names/README.md

 # Compatibility

-The mods are **OS-agnostic**, which means that they will work on all of the operating systems supported by the game.
+The mod is **OS-agnostic**, which means that it will work on all of the operating systems supported by the game.

-It is also actively tested (and developed) on **Linux**, where it is guaranteed to work with either the native version of the game or through Steam Play.
+It is actively tested (and developed) on **Linux**, where it is guaranteed to work with either the native version of the game or through Steam Play.

 It is also **save-game compatible**, and can be added and removed at will without breaking anything.